MonoCab VRT Rapid Transit System

 Construction Costs:-

-The low construction cost (less than $7 million per kilometre) results in low loan repayments.
+The low construction cost - less than $AUD 7 million/kilometre ($AUD 11.2 million/mile) - results in low loan repayments.
 This, combined with minimal staff numbers gives a low operational cost per kilometre.
-The result - low fares
+The result - low fares, in fact 50% of current fares without Government subsidies for construction or operation.

 Typically, existing public transport systems radiate from the centre of cities.
 If you wish to travel from, for example, a south eastern suburb to a south western suburb of a large city, you first have to travel to the city centre, wait for and change to another bus/train/tram, then travel to your destination (very time consuming and frustrating).